mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 That’s exactly what this technique does for a ChatGPT session.
 You're not starting over.
 You're just clearing temporary clutter so you can reload what matters and move forward cleanly.

----

 ## Onboarding Presentation

-Let’s zoom in on a real scenario—messy, realistic, and all too common.
+Let’s zoom in on a real scenario.

 You’re tasked with creating an 8–10 minute onboarding presentation for a new cohort of entry-level systems engineers.
 It needs to be welcoming, practical, and ideally give these new hires a sense that they belong.
 You’re not totally sure about the structure yet, or how deep to go technically.
 You open ChatGPT and type: